Jerusalem hero image

 Top Highlights by Theme

-• Mount of Olives: panoramic introduction, Chapel of Ascension, Pater Noster, Dominus Flevit, and Palm Sunday route to Gethsemane
+• Mount of Olives: panoramic introduction plus Chapel of Ascension, Pater Noster, Dominus Flevit, and the Palm Sunday route to Gethsemane

-• Old City: Western Wall, Davidson Archaeological Park, Via Dolorosa, Church of the Holy Sepulchre, Armenian and Jewish Quarter alleys
+• Old City: Western Wall, Davidson Archaeological Park, Via Dolorosa, Church of the Holy Sepulchre, and Armenian/Jewish Quarter lanes

 • Mount Zion: Room of the Last Supper (Cenacle), Dormition Abbey, and St. Peter in Gallicantu

-• New City: Yad Vashem Holocaust Remembrance Center, Israel Museum (Shrine of the Book), Mahane Yehuda food market, and modern art districts
+• New City: Yad Vashem Holocaust Remembrance Center, Israel Museum (Shrine of the Book), Mahane Yehuda market, and art districts

-• Day trips: Bethlehem (10 km), Ein Kerem, Shepherds’ Field, and Dead Sea desert landscapes
+• Day trips: Bethlehem (about 10 km), Ein Kerem, Shepherds' Field, and Dead Sea desert landscapes

 Sub-areas / Nearby